tsxoxo/asm/README.md

 ### Interrupts

 **20** - exit

 **21** - prints char.
 Set ah to 02h (specifies the function).
 Set DL to the ASCII code.

-## ASCII art

-### Chars

-_ascii hex codes_

-**☻** - 02

-This is the BIOS Data Area (BDA) - a goldmine for ASCII art programming!
-It contains:

-- 0040:0004-0005: Initial video mode (80×25 text indicated by values)
-- 0040:0049: Current video mode (should be 3 for color text)
-- 0040:004A-004B: Number of screen columns (80, or 50h)
-- 0040:0050-0051: Cursor position for each page
-- 0040:0060: Cursor shape information
-- 0040:0063: Active display page

 ## TODO

-### Workflow

-- setup a 2-pane or 2-window: one for code one for execution:use volkov, norton commander or dos navigator
-- use a watch script
 - setup cheatsheets: helppc with ralf brown's interrupt list, as suggested [here](https://board.flatassembler.net/topic.php?t=22910)